-Year Ended Year Ended Decembe
+Year Ended December 31, nber 31,

-(In thousands) 2022 2021
+(In thousands) 2023 2022

-Net cash provided by operating activities \$ 220,819 \$ 313,119
+Net cash provided by operating activities \$ 243,662 \$ 220,819

-The decrease in cash generated from operating activities between the years ended December 31, 2021 and 2022 was primarily due to a decrease in net income and changes in other working capital balances.
-We define working capital as the assets and liabilities, other than cash, generated through GCE's primary operating activities.
-Changes in these balances are included in the changes in assets and liabilities presented in the statement of cash flows.
+The increase in cash generated from operating activities between the year ended December 31, 2022 and the year ended December 31, 2023 was primarily due to increased income and changes in working capital balances, primarily accounts receivable and income taxes receivable/payable.
+Accounts receivable increased between December 31, 2022 and December 31, 2023 by \$1.4 million which was lower than the increase between December 31, 2021 and December 31, 2022 of \$7.4 million due to the timing of collections on receivables.
+Income taxes receivable/payable decreased by \$0.4 million between December 31, 2022 and December 31, 2023 whereas it increased by \$4.8 million between December 31, 2021 and December 31, 2022.
+We define working capital as the assets and liabilities, other than cash, generated through the Company's primary operating activities.
+Changes in these balances are included in the changes in assets and liabilities presented in the consolidated statement of cash flows.